 The sites should improve their resting and sitting places.
-The Village Museum in particular has a wide space for developing resting places, which should be constructed using local materials to maintain the authenticity of the area and located strategically at the site.
-In addition, resting places should be provided every 50 to 60 metres over flat terrain.
-In addition, the paths especially to the nature trail should be widened, clearly marked and signposted.
+The Village Museum in particular has a wide spa for developing resting places, which should be constructed using local materials to maintain the authentici of the area and located strategically at the site.
+In addition, resting places 3should be provided every 50 to 60 metres over flat terrain.